 Meet the founder

-Whilst also mentoring young people aged 11-16 in schools, I realised that a preventative measure was needed to break down the crippling stigma around mental health that prevents so many young people from seeking help before it is too late.
+Mentoring young people aged 11-16 in schools have shown me the urgent need for preventative measures to break down the crippling stigma around mental health by encouraging young people to seek help before it is too late.
 With so many promising lives lost to suicide every year, all too often many young people suffer in silence, unaware of the support that is available to them or too ashamed to ask for help.
+I made it my mission to change that.